desktopui/silver-bullet/docs/nuklear.md

         fprintf(stdout, "button pressed\n");
     }
     // ..
   }
+}
 ```

+> GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+It provides a simple API for creating windows, contexts and surfaces, receiving input and events.
+> GLFW is written in C and has native support for Windows, macOS and many Unix-like systems using the X Window System, such as Linux and FreeBSD.

-So nuklide consists of a bunch of nk\_ functions that "draws" something on the screen and handling the input **each frame** using the backend you provided.
+`nuklide.h` consists of a bunch of nk\_ functions that "draw" something on the screen and handle user input **each frame** using the backend you provided.
 In this case it's [glfw3](#glfw3)

 What does `nk_button_label` do?
 It's an alias: